Wiluna, Western Australia: Education

 Wiluna Remote Community School is a school that provides education for students from year 1–12, currently having a student population of between 85 and 115 students.

 The school provides a bus as transport to and from the school for the students.
 The indigenous language of the area is Martu Wangka dialect, however most students speak Aboriginal English.

 Origin of name

 An early mining settlement of Lake Way Gold, named after the dry Lake Way south of Wiluna, established around 1896, was called Weeloona, derived from an Aboriginal word meaning Place of wind or Windy place.
 However, the name is also sometimes claimed to come from the cry of the curlew, which is frequent in the area.

 Geography

 Climate

 Wiluna experiences a desert climate (Köppen climate classification BWh), though like most of inland Western Australia it has seen its rainfall increase by around 40 percent since 1967.
-The heaviest rainfall, however, was associated with the April 1900 floods when the town received 527.1 mm, two-and-half-times its normal annual rainfall.
+The heaviest rainfall, however, was associated with the April 1900 floods when the town received 527.1 mm, two-and-a-half-times its normal annual rainfall.